Towards Safe, Explainable, and Regulated Autonomous Driving: XAI hereafter: What to expect?

 \subsection{Leveraging predictive knowledge}

-It is important to specify how an agent could represent and use the knowledge collected through the interaction with the environment.
+It is important to specify how an agent could both represent and use the knowledge collected through interaction with the environment.
 This knowledge can be considered a compendium of predictions that the agent makes in anticipation of a selection from possible actions.
-This kind of knowledge is usually called ``predictive knowledge'' or ``prediction as knowledge'' (PAK), and has received significant attention in RL studies \cite {drescher1991made, sutton2004temporal, sutton2011horde, white2015developing}.
+Within the RL literature, such an approach to knowledge representation is called \textit{predictive knowledge}, and has received significant attention in RL studies \citep{drescher1991made, sutton2005temporal, sutton2011horde, white2015developing}.
 An agent regularly expects a response from the environment by making many predictions about the dynamics of the environment in accordance with the autonomous system's behavior.
-Therefore, PAK is one of the essential notions of reinforcement learning and can be considered as prior knowledge about the possible worlds in which the corresponding actions might be taken.
-An important aspect to consider a prediction as knowledge is that a prediction should comply with the requirements of knowledge, carrying fundamental elements of epistemology - justification and truth, in itself \cite{kearney2019prediction}.
-General Value Functions (GVFs) are an initial proposal for the robust representation of predictive knowledge; GVFs are computationally scalable \cite{white2015developing} and have proven their value in perception problems \cite{graves2019perception} and learning policies in real-world for autonomous driving \cite{graves2020learning}.
-So it is important to investigate the PAK approach further and its representation with GVFs to fully exploit environmental knowledge for safe decision making of automated machines.
+Therefore, predictive knowledge, as one of the essential notions of reinforcement learning, can be considered as prior knowledge about the possible worlds in which the corresponding actions might be taken.
+In order to consider a prediction as knowledge, a prediction should comply with the requirements of knowledge; first, a prediction should carry fundamental elements of epistemology - justification and truth, in itself \citep{kearney2019prediction}.
+Some, for example, \citep{white2015developing} and \citep{sherstan2020representation} have shown that General Value Functions (GVFs)\citep{sutton2011horde}, an architecture to learn numerous value functions from experience, are a promising proposal for the robust representation of predictive knowledge.
+In particular, \citep{sherstan2020representation} has empirically validated that GVFs, as a scalable representation, form a predictive model of an agent's interaction with its environment and can represent an operational environment.
+Recent works on GVFs have proven their value in perception \citep{graves2019perception} and policy learning problems of real-world autonomous driving \citep{graves2020learning}.
+Motivated by these results, it is beneficial to further investigate the concept of predictive knowledge and its representation with GVFs, to evaluate the robustness of such a formalism for autonomous driving.
+However, it is noteworthy to point out that GVFs commit to a particular encoding of predictive knowledge, which leaves their explanatory value undetermined.